hashobject/clojurecop/README.md

   * number of public methods
   * percantage of public methods with doctrings
   * find files that were changed a lot of times
+  * calculate how many distict (use '...) were used in project

   ...